-The Essential Studies faculty offices are located in the Student Success Center (SSC) to provide connected support to all first year students as a strong team alongside Student Success Center staff.
+The Essential Studies faculty offices are located in the Academic Building with the Department Chair's office located in the Science and Technology Building.
 The Learning Lab provides support for excellence for all students and is located in the SSC.
-The Haozous Sustainability Garden is located behind the Lobby of the Auditorium and provides a hands-on lab space for gardening, creative projects, and other activities related to our movement toward a greener campus community.
+The Haozous Sustainability Garden is located behind the lobby of the Auditorium and provides a hands-on lab space for gardening, creative projects, and other activities related to our movement toward a greener campus community.
+The science lab is located in the Science and Technology Building.